Scientell’s support for Indigenous engagement

 Collaboration is key

-by Bianca Le More than 30 of Melbourne’s science communicators gathered for lunch at the historic Royal Society of Victoria building, Scientell’s home base.
-A mix of clients, partners and colleagues – ranging from industry, academia and university – came to
+More than 30 of Melbourne’s science communicators gathered for lunch at the historic Royal Society of Victoria building, Scientell’s home base.
+A mix of clients, partners and colleagues – ranging…

 15 days at Scientell

-By Bianca Le Being a final year PhD student is tough.
-Despite the looming deadline, you begin to lose motivation and enthusiasm for the research project you spend every waking hour of the past three years thinking about.
-What didn’t wane,
+Being a final year PhD student is tough.
+Despite the looming deadline, you begin to lose motivation and enthusiasm for the research project you spend every waking hour of the…

 The story of a budding science communicator – why I’m excited to share science